 Recommended allowable strength design criteria were first formulated prior to the formation of TPI based on work of an interim committee in 1959.
 These design criteria were published the following year with the designation TPI-60 "Design Specification for Light Metal Plate Connected Timber Trusses."
 Since that time, the Technical Advisory Committee has continued to study and evaluate new data and development in the metal plate connected wood truss industry.
 Subsequent editions have followed over the years as listed in the TPI Store and Archives.

 TPI continues with its historic tradition through its ongoing development of TPI guidelines and standards and other activities that help maintain the structural building components industry and in particular the metal plate connected wood truss industry on a sound engineering basis.
-Metal plate connected wood trusses and other structural buildings provide safe, efficient and reliable engineered structural components which provide viable engineered building solutions necessary for today’s building industry.
+Metal plate connected wood trusses provide safe, efficient and reliable engineered structural components which provide viable engineered building solutions necessary for today’s building industry.
 TPI is and will continue to provide services, products, guidelines, and standards to support and advance the industry.
 Visit other areas of our website to find out more about all of the TPI offerings.